-As of March 31, 2018, we had available cash and cash equivalents totaling \$16.1 million and a working capital deficit of \$3.9 million.
+As of March 31, 2019, we had available cash and cash equivalents totaling \$31.9 million and working capital of \$33.4 million.

-The restructuring initiatives commenced in the second quarter of 2017 and the first quarter of 2018 are aimed at significantly reducing our cost of revenues and operating expenses in an effort to increase operating cash flows to eventually be sufficient to offset debt service costs and cash flows from investing activities.
-Our ability to transition to attaining more profitable operations and generating positive cash flow is dependent upon achieving a level of revenues adequate to support our evolving cost structure.
+Our ability to attain more profitable operations and continue to generate positive cash flow is dependent upon achieving a level of revenues adequate to support our evolving cost structure.
 If events or circumstances occur such that we do not meet our operating plan as expected, we may be required to raise capital, reduce planned research and development activities, incur additional restructuring charges or reduce other operating expenses which could have an adverse impact on our ability to achieve our intended business objectives.
-We believe that our cash and cash equivalents, together with anticipated cash flows from operations, will be sufficient to meet our working capital needs for the next twelve months following the filing date of this report.
+We believe that our cash and cash equivalents, together with anticipated cash flows from operations, will be sufficient to meet our cash flow needs for the next twelve months following the filing date of this report.